pspegel/falcor-playground/README.md

 - `target` tells Webpack how the bundle will be executed.
 - `externals` tells Webpack not to bundle the node_modules with the API.
 This is standard for backend Webpack applications.
 - `module.rules` defines that TypeScript will be transpiled by Babel.
 - `resolve` lists all extensions that can be omitted in import paths.
+Note that extensions in webpack must have a dot while others (like nodemon) mustn't have one.

 ### Babel